-- a broad and balanced curriculum with particular strength in the core subjects - a rich programme of clubs, trips and activities including sports, drama, art, music, and science - an established Student Council representing student voice at Ortu Hassenbrook Academy and a large team of mental health ambassadors offering peer to peer support - an integrated student experience developing students' cultural capital as educated citizens of the future with local, regional and international overseas trips, a new Year 7 Passport to Adventure, the Duke of Edinburgh's Award scheme from Year 9 and a full Combined Cadet Force programme - the development and enhancement of key personal life skills, such as leadership, teamwork, communication, problem-solving, work ethic, flexibility and adaptability, and interpersonal skills - an enhanced curriculum offer at Key Stage 4, including media, business and finance, hospitality, construction, health and social care, travel and tourism, as well as the English Baccalaureate (EBacc) subjects a) Children who are in the care or interim care of a local authority pursuant to sections 31 and 38 of the Children's Act 1989, or children who are accommodated by a local authority pursuant to section 20 of the Children's Act 1989.
-This includes children who were in care but have since been adopted or become subject to a residence order or special guardianship order.
+- a broad and balanced curriculum - a rich programme of clubs, trips and activities including sports, drama, art, music, and science with close links to the local community - annual musical productions and numerous opportunities to perform both in and out of the academy - an established Student Council representing student voice at Ortu Hassenbrook Academy and a large team of mental health ambassadors offering peer to peer support - an integrated student experience developing students' cultural capital as educated citizens of the future with local, regional and international overseas trips, the Duke of Edinburgh's Award scheme from Year 9 and a full Combined Cadet Force programme from year 8 - an extensive personal development programme, rated 'Good' by Ofsted. - the development and enhancement of key personal life skills, such as leadership, teamwork, communication, problem-solving, work ethic, flexibility and adaptability, and interpersonal skills - an enhanced curriculum offer at Key Stage 4, including media, business and finance, hospitality, construction, health and social care, as well as the English Baccalaureate (EBacc) subjects - strong behaviour systems resulting in a calm, orderly environment where pupils treat other and staff with respect

-We will continue to build on the strengths of the school to deliver outstanding education and exceptional care for our students, staff and the local community.
+We will continue to build on the strengths of the school to deliver outstanding education and exceptional care for our students, staff and for the benefit of the local community.